 Yes, yes it does.
 The key point here is to keep the layer of mulch thick enough.
 If you only have a light covering then the grass seeds can touch the soil and establish in there.
 If your mulch cover is super thick, the grass seed will germinate but it won’t be growing in anything.
-Then you can simple cover with more mulch or stick in a pitchfork and flip the mulch over.
+Then you can simply cover with more mulch or stick in a pitchfork and flip the mulch over.
 Or, use straw.
 It has considerably less seed but it is more expensive.

 Once you start this method, you have to keep going.
 It’s all about the continuous cycle of mulch upon mulch.
 For me, mulching all year round still beats constant weeding.
 Garden clean up each season is also considerably easier as instead of raking up dead and decaying plants, you just chuck another mulch layer on top.

 And under that mulch…

 Is a glorious world or microorganism and worm activity.
 Over the years your ground will get more and more rich and fertile as these layers continue to break down.